sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 When a report timer fires, the RLQS Filter State retrieves all buckets with the corresponding reporting interval from the RLQS Bucket Map.
-For each bucket, the filter snapshots the current usage counters, and resets them as detailed in [On Sending Usage Reports].
+For each bucket, the filter snapshots the current usage counters, and resets them as described in [On Sending Usage Reports].
 The filter then sends the snapshot to RLQS server using RLQS Client.